jeremenichelli/personal-site/posts/2016-07-07-building-a-component-based-app-react.md

 }
 ```

-Here we are defining an accordion element, the _expanded_ value will define whether the content will be visible or not, so it makes sense to define it as a _state_.
+Here in this accordion element, the _expanded_ value will define whether the content will be visible or not, so it makes sense to define it as a _state_.

 To reveal the content we need to toggle the _expanded_ value.

-To do it we use **setState** and React will update the components view.
+To do it we use `setState` and React will update the components view.

 ```js
 import React, { Component } from 'react'